-Generally, there are three issues that are faced by neobanks on their path for stable profitability:
+Generally, there are three issues that neobanks face on their path for stable profitability:

 - The lack of trust from customers.
-The aforementioned customers’ frequent reluctance to choose a neobank as their primary bank is a clear demonstration of that.
-This leads to the situation when it’s difficult for neobanks to build long-term relations with customers, raise the volume of customers’ deposits and interaction ratios.
+A clear demonstration of that is the aforementioned customers’ frequent reluctance to choose a neobank as their primary bank.
+This leads to the situation when it’s difficult for neobanks to build long-term relations with customers, raise the volume of clients’ deposits and interaction ratios.

 - Incumbent banks are catching up with their digitalization strategies.
-Recently, traditional banks have started heavily investing in improving their IT infrastructure, so sometimes it’s difficult to compete with them, even for the most profitable neobank business models.
+Recently, traditional banks have started heavily investing in improving their IT infrastructure.
+So sometimes it’s difficult to compete with them, even for the most profitable representatives of this type of fintech business model.
 The pandemic only accelerated banks’ aspirations to win this digital race, as many branches have been closed due to the COVID restrictions.

 - The threat of Big Tech (Apple, Google, and others) venturing into banking.
 Companies like Apple offer the same commodity services (like payments, debit cards, credit cards) as the neobanks, and provide the same type of advantages (with regards to a digital, simple, and fluent offering) – this threat might actually be bigger for neobanks than for incumbent banks.